Our favorite egg salad cream cheese, and leeks, a wonderful dip or spread, perfect for using some leftover hard-boiled

 - A mixture of quark, yogurt, crème fraiche, smetana, sour cream is also a good idea.

 - You can add pickles, chopped ham, grated cheese, cooked or raw diced vegetables, avocado, fruit like canned mandarins or pineapple, fresh apples or pears, olives, pesto, and so on.

-- The spices that can be added to an egg salad can be changed according to your mood, taste and the rest of the ingredients as well.
+- Change the spices according to your mood, taste, and the rest of the ingredients as well.
 I spice this version with only salt and pepper and a lot of cayenne pepper.

 - Otherwise, when it comes to egg salad, you can spice it with pretty much anything you like.

 - I love to add fresh herbs, I find chives particularly good in most combinations, but fresh parsley or dill are wonderful choices as well.

-- The cayenne pepper can be replaced with all sorts of paprika powder, ground cumin or coriander, turmeric, chili and herb mixtures, za’atar, sumac, flaked dried tomatoes, dried herbs like oregano, Italian or French dried herb mixtures.
+- You can replace the cayenne pepper with all sorts of paprika powder, ground cumin or coriander, turmeric, chili and herb mixtures, za'atar, sumac, flaked dried tomatoes, dried herbs like oregano, Italian or French dried herb mixtures.

 - Really the sky is the limit; a good egg salad can be different and delicious every time you make it.